 Mothula: Not only is his movement pattern random and diagonal, but the floor keeps moving to send you into spikes.
 While the boss spits fireballs at you.

-That One Level: The Ice Palace, which is full of some of the game's strongest enemies, has a ton of rooms filled with slippery floors, and requires you to double back on yourself twice in order to defeat the infamous "Block-Switch" puzzle.
+That One Level: The Ice Palace, which is full of some of the game's strongest enemies, has a ton of rooms filled with slippery floors, drains your magic metre quicker than any other dungeon bar Turtle Rocknote you'll use the fire rod a lot, and some enemies can only be killed with it, and requires you to double back on yourself twice in order to defeat the infamous "Block-Switch" puzzle.
 Many players skip over to the following Misery Mire dungeon in order to obtain the Cane of Somaria, which nullifies the aforementioned puzzle — and the fact that so many players are willing to delay getting hold of the Ice Palace's armor upgrade to skip the puzzle should tell you everything.

 Unwinnable by Insanity: It's possible to glitch your way into the first battle with Agahnim immediately after you rescue Princess Zelda right at the start of the game.
 If you beat him however, then you get transported into the Dark World — which is a very bad thing since you won't have either the Magic Mirror or the Moon Pearl, meaning that you instantly turn into Bunny Link, can't return to the Light World, and can't do a thing in the Dark World beyond wandering around until you eventually get killed.